OmarThinks/OmarThinks-React-Native-Template/README.md

 # F) Todos:

-Follow up with React Native version often to keep the template up to date.
+- Follow up with React Native versions often to keep the template up to date.
+- Remove the AppBar component, and just use the React Navogation AppBar features.
+- Remove the MainLayout HOC (Higher-Order Component), and just use React Navigation features